sevenseasofbri/Orbital-README/README.md

 ### Agile Design Principles Used Primarily

-1.Dependency Injection: We ahve decoupled most dependencies.
-We have ensured that there is **no cyclic dependency** to ensure **smooth botton up testing** of our unit tests.
-Although there was single dependency in the cases where the calender and pdf generation depend on the the itinerary stored in the class.
+1. Dependency Injection: We have decoupled most dependencies.
+We have ensured that there is **no cyclic dependency** to ensure **smooth bottom-up testing** of our unit tests.
+Although there was a single dependency in the cases where the calendar and pdf generation depend on the itinerary stored in the class.

-2.Single Responsibility Principle: All our class components have a single responsibility allocated to them with all the code split between Profile.js, Register.js, Login.js, Intinerary.js and UserFunctions.js.
+2. Single Responsibility Principle: All our class components have a single responsibility allocated to them with all the code split between Profile.js, Register.js, Login.js, Intinerary.js, and UserFunctions.js.
 Each class Component is responsible for a **single responsibility** as evident by their names.

-As we progress and add more features we wil follow  Liskov Substitution Principle while implenting class single dependence.
+**As we progress and add more features we will follow  Liskov's Substitution Principle while implementing class single dependence.**

 ### Current Testing and Security Features
-1.Like all programs ours had bugs like delayed responses in autocomplete and the coordinate searching.
-We were able to fix those bugs through tracking via console.log and perfomed at least **30 different unit location testing** to ensure that our algorithm was working as it was supposed to.
-This was followed by **itegration testing**  with other features like calender and a **15 rounds of manual acceptance tesing**.
+1. Like all programs, ours had bugs like delayed responses in autocomplete and the coordinate searching.
+We were able to fix those bugs through tracking via console.log and performed at least **30 different unit location testing** to ensure that our algorithm was working as it was supposed to.
+This was followed by **integration testing**  with other features like calendar and a **15 rounds of manual acceptance tesing**.

-2.Our Calender features also had unknown bugs to begin with like the feature of recurrence that we had to disable.
+2. Our Calendar features also had unknown bugs to begin with like the feature of recurrence that we had to disable.
 We tested the ability of it to set reminders and we were able to recieve those notifications on our mobile Phones.
 This was resolved again with **intergartion and system testing** as it depended on the itinereary stored.

 **Security feature**

-3.For our Login page, if the database detects that the user is not registered an incorrect input alert and redirects back to the Registration page.
+3. For our Login page, if the backend detects that the user is not registered an incorrect input alert and redirects back to the Registration page.
 This feature can be seen in the video.
-We also used jwt auth to ensure that user information is kept private through encoding and decoding during Login/Registration.
+We also used jwt auth to ensure that user information is kept private through encoding and decoding during Login/Registration